 – Team building activities for organizations

-– Merit Badge Counselling and activites for Scout Organizations and Venturing
+– Merit Badge Counselling and activities for Scout Organizations and Venturing

 We hold outdoor classes like land navigation, technical rope rescue, outdoor skills, water rescue, kayaking/canoeing, survival/improvisation, search and rescue skills training and outdoor leadership.